-Five Ways To Collaborate For Your Maker Education
+Five Ways To Collaborate For Your STEM/CTE

-Have you tried collaborating with your students when it comes to maker education?
+Have you tried collaborating with your students when it comes to STEM/CTE education?
 Ask them what they have to offer and find out what their talents and passions are.
-The next step would be to give students empowerment by letting them decide on the jobs necessary to create a task, delegating authority amongst themselves and practice real world situations.
+The next step would be to give students empowerment by letting them decide on the jobs necessary to create a task, delegating authority amongst themselves and practicing real world situations.
 Our STEM Challenges are a perfect way to get students thinking and solving problems together.